-In the “pinch” mode on the top left side of Fig. 1, the gripper acts as a 2-Finger one because its fingers “B” and “C” are on the same side and they move close together.
-The next mode is “Scissor” when exactly this closing-opening ability of the gripper is used on picking up an object.
-In the third “wide” mode, the “B” and “C” fingers are fan-like and they provide a firm wide grip for longer objects.
-In the case of the leftmost “normal” grip, the three fingers are moving in parallel and, depending on the relative position of the object, fingertips also turn on it for a more precise use.
+In the ‘pinch’ mode on the top left side of Figure 1, the gripper acts as a two-finger model because fingers ‘B’ and ‘C’ are on the same side, and they move closely together.
+The next mode is the ‘scissor’ mode in which the closing–opening ability of the gripper is used to pick up an object.
+In the third ‘wide’ mode, the ‘B’ and ‘C’ fingers are fan-like, and they provide a firm wide grip for longer objects.
+For the leftmost ‘normal’ grip, the three fingers move in parallel and, depending on the relative position of the object, the fingertips also turn for greater precision.

-From the software point of view both grippers can be directly programmed from the robot's program code.
-Despite the fact that both grippers are from the same manufacturer which could make the development easier, the commands of one of the grippers had to be modified to avoid conflict between the individual instructions.
+From the software point of view, both grippers can be directly programmed from the robot's program code.
+Despite the fact that both grippers are from the same manufacturer, which could make the development easier, the commands of one of the grippers had to be modified to avoid conflict between the individual instructions.

-A typical scenario is that the robotic arm picks up and transfers a part to the fixed gripper which grabs it, and after that another part is placed or pressed with the desired force by the robotic arm on the part fixed by the immobile gripper.
-There are some meticulous tasks, like the insertion of a spring in a housing, which have to be done by the human operator.
+A typical scenario is that the robotic arm picks up and transfers a part to the fixed gripper, which grabs it, and after that, another part is placed or pressed with the desired force by the robotic arm on the part fixed by the immobile gripper.
+There are some detailed tasks, such as the insertion of a spring in a housing, which have to be performed by the human operator.

-In the environment it is also possible that the robot holds a screwdriver and fastens the assembled parts with screws with the set torque limit (Figure 3 and Figure 4).
+In this environment, it is also possible for the robot to hold a screwdriver and fasten the assembled parts with screws at the set torque limit (Figures 3 and 4).